Medically reviewed by Angela Sheddan, FNP-BC

 You can also try decreasing your morning anxiety by preparing for it the night before.
 Look at what’s planned for the next day before bed, and address the things that cause you concern the night before, so that you wake up prepared and in control.

-There are resources for all of these things, including podcasts, meditation and breathing apps, exercise trackers and even to-do lists that may help you organize your morning anxiety coping system.
+There are resources for all of these things, including anxiety podcasts, meditation and breathing apps, exercise trackers and even to-do lists that may help you organize your morning anxiety coping system.

 You might also consider talking to a healthcare professional about online counseling and medication options.